emmaclinton/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 ![Shaded DEM](/results/maps/shadedDEM.png)

+An image of the shaded DEM produced by the above model, shown with the data point and buffer.

 We then digitized the banks three separate times, each time in a new vector map, and did the same for the valley edges.
 In each new layer, the banks or valley edges of the river were digitized as new vector lines at 1:1500 scale.
 Two of the digitizations for both the banks and the valley layers were done using the slope layer, and the third used a hillshaded DEM as reference.

 ![River Centerline](/results/maps/river_center.png)